Pimsleur Japanese Overall Score

 How many lessons does pimsleur japanese have?

 Pimsleur Japanese includes five courses, including a total of 150 lessons.
-Each lesson runs for 30 minutes, meaning you get a total of 75 hours of content.
+Each lesson runs for 30 minutes, meaning you get a total of around 75 hours of content.

 How to Get Pimsleur Cheap